Last Updated: 2 months ago

-So, if your cat does the same, they might be acting as kittens who miss their mother.
-They see you as a surrogate, and licking/kneading your hair brings back happy moments of their mother and siblings.
+So, if your cat does the same, they might be acting like kittens who miss their mother.
+They see you as a surrogate, and licking or kneading your hair brings back happy moments from their mother and siblings.

 Usually, kittens who have been separated early display such behavior, but not always.

 Milla remained with her mother for about four months, so she had plenty of time to nurse and grow out of this behavior.